gbertello/dkm/README.md

       ]
     }

-# Run the tutorial
+# Try the example
-The tutorial directory contains example of our this program works, with various technologies.
+The example directory contains example of our this program works, with various technologies.
 Each container can be started with the command:

     > dkm start dev